heptarch/heptarch.github.io/drafts/dogs.md

        class="margin-toggle"/>
 	   <span class="sidenote">
 We will ignore the role of attentiveness for simplicity.</span>
 Choosing a large $\alpha$ gives you a greater likelihood of being first spotter, but obviously increases your change of losing as first spotter.
 To make this more precise, let players be labelled $i= 1, 2$.
-Player
+Without loss of generality, imagine we are player $1$.
+We pick a threshold $\alpha_1$ and suppose that player $2$ picks a random threshold $\alpha_2 \sim \mathcal{T}$.